ShaneON/github-search/README.md

 I tested the app mostly using 'rails' and my own github account name 'shaneon'.
 I used the chrome browser during dev and testing.

+to use visit '/org' and enter a name into the search bar